rif/web2admin/README.md

 Installation
 ------------
- - Download the latest version from [here|https://github.com/rif/web2admin/downloads] and install it via the web2py interface.
+ - Download the latest version from [here](https://github.com/rif/web2admin/downloads) and install it via the web2py interface.

 or

- - Download [the tip|https://github.com/rif/web2admin/tarball/master], renamed to web2py.plugin.web2admin.w2p and install it via the web2py interface.
+ - Download the [master tip](https://github.com/rif/web2admin/tarball/master), renamed to web2py.plugin.web2admin.w2p and install it via the web2py interface.

  The master branch will always contain to the latest stable version (the development will be done on another branch).